rustymagnet3000/ios_debugger_challenge/README.md

 That question is what `Certificate Pinning` adds to a mobile app.
 It derives the answer by comparing Public Keys it has stored locally against Public Keys sent by the Server during a secured network setup.

 Hardened iOS app's often ignore the default `iOS Truststore` and add their own, smaller list of Root and Intermediary Certificate Authorities.
 This smaller list was called a `pinlist`.

 Why ignore the `iOS Truststore`?
-It contains a lot of Certificate Authorities.
-Refer to https://en.wikipedia.org/wiki/DigiNotar if you want details of why this is a bad thing.
+It contained a lot of `Certificate Authorities`.
+Refer to <https://en.wikipedia.org/wiki/DigiNotar> if you want details of why this is a bad thing.
 More relevant for this Challenge, a user could add an all powerful `Self-Signed Certificate` via the Settings app on iOS.
 This would be "trusted" by iOS.

 This challenge was written to show how to get around checks performed when sending a network request with Apple's `NSURLSession` class.